 City blocks in New York (especially Manhattan) are not squares but rectangles.
 Streets run east-west and are about 250 feet apart – 20 of these is one mile.
 Avenues run north-south and are typically 750 feet apart, or about three times the length of a standard block.
 So, if someone says they’re four avenues over, they are actually more than half a mile away – further than it sounds!

-10. There Are Five Boroughs – Here Are Some Facts About Them
+10. There Are Five Boroughs

 Manhattan, Brooklyn, Queens, the Bronx, Staten Island.
 Each is its own little city, with separate neighborhoods within.
 Queens is the largest by area.
 Brooklyn is the largest by population.
 Manhattan is the most expensive.
 The Yankees play in the Bronx.
 You have to take a boat to get to Staten Island from Manhattan but you can drive there from Brooklyn, over the Verrazano-Narrows Bridge.
+Each has its own culture and plenty to explore.

 11. It Takes a Long Time to Get Almost Anywhere

 Distances are deceiving in New York.
 Even traveling by subway, it can take over an hour to get between two neighborhoods that look relatively close on a map.
+Plus, there are constant delays unless you’re walking so prepare extra time than you think to get from place to place.

 12. New York Drivers Are Aggressive

 Whether you’re driving down Madison Avenue or walking across a side street in Brooklyn, keep your head on a swivel.
-New York drivers are known to flaunt speed limits, stop signs and basic courtesy.
+New York drivers are known to flaunt speed limits, stop signs, and basic courtesy.
 Don’t assume you have the right of way.
 And be prepared for a lot of honking.
 New Yorkers love their horns (you get used to this – eventually).

 13. There Are Quiet, Residential Neighborhoods

 Most people hear “New York City” and think of Manhattan: taxis, traffic, crowds.
 Noise.
 But much of the city isn’t like this at all.
-Further from the city center, there are neighborhoods with houses, driveways and even lawns.
+Further from the city center, there are neighborhoods with houses, driveways, and even lawns.
 Check out, for example, Little Neck, Queens.

 14. When It Rains, It Pours

 New York isn’t quite as cold as say, Boston or Chicago, or as dreary as Seattle, or as hot as Houston.
 But one aspect of its weather may catch some newcomers off guard: the rain.
 It rains a lot in NYC, and much of it comes in the form of heavy downpours.
 If you don’t have an umbrella, you’ll get drenched.
-Occasionally, there’s also a giant snow storm, which can cause the city to shut down for a few hours – or days.
+Occasionally, there’s also a giant snowstorm, which can cause the city to shut down for a few hours – or days.

 15. Good Shoes Are a Must

 New Yorkers walk a lot.
 To the subway.
 To the store.
 To the park.
 This can take a toll on your feet if you don’t have a solid pair of kicks.
-Plus, with all that rain, and the slush in the winter, and the general nastiness of the streets, you don’t want to put your feet in anything substandard.
+Plus, with all that rain, the slush in the winter, and the general nastiness of the streets, you don’t want to put your feet in anything substandard.

 16. Exploring Takes Some Effort, But It’s Worth It